tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ["B", "o", "b", "a"];
 ```

-You see, they are wrapped in another region with a starting position, and an ending position.
+Here we see they are wrapped in another region with a starting position, and an ending position.
 This time
-it is square brackets (`[]`).
+with square brackets (`[]`).
 This lets the computer know that these letters belong together.
 A subtle caveat
 is that strings actually contain another value, typically inferred by the computer, in their array to tell the
 computer where the string ends.
 In C it would look like this:

 ```c